kuroji-fusky/pacopanda-drawing-stats/README.md

 informational purposes; parsing drawing data on his Twitter profile would be difficult and will require more work.

-It's more of a serious, yet passion side-project of mine to show various kinds of drawing data from his.
+It's more of a serious yet passion side-project of mine to show various kinds of drawing data from his.

 ### Are the images/drawings stored in the database?